TopEFT/EFTFit/README.md

 python -i ../scripts/EFTPlotter.py
 plotter.BestScanPlot(basename_float='.081721.njet.Float', basename_freeze='.081821.njet.ptbl.Float', filename='_float_njet_ptbl', titles=['N_{jet} prof.', 'N_{jet}+p_{T}(b+l) prof.'], printFOM=True)
 ```
+## Steps for reproducing the "official" TOP-22-006 workspace:
+1. Combine the cards: Inside of the EFTFit repo, copy all of the cards and templates you want to make a worksapce for into the same directory (e.g. anything between just one category the full 43 categories) Then run `combineCards.py ttx_multileptons-*.txt > combinedcard.txt` to make a combined card.
+1. Check whether or not your selected WC file that was made with your cards (called `selectedWCs.txt`) matches the one that is committed in the EFTFit repo.
+If it does not, replace the committed one with the one generated in your datacard maker run.
+Note, if you are using the "official" cards/templates, the selectedWC file matches committed version by construction.
+1. Make the workspace: Run the following command.
+Note that this command can take up to about 8 hours (depending on where it is run).

+    ```
+    text2workspace.py combinedcard.txt -o yourworkspacename.root -P EFTFit.Fitter.AnomalousCouplingEFTNegative:analiticAnomalousCouplingEFTNegative --X-allow-no-background --for-fits --no-wrappers --X-pack-asympows --optimize-simpdf-constraints=cms"
+    ```

 # Making impact plots
 Impact plots must be done in three stages: